sebastiantoh/tp/docs/UserGuide.md

 **Examples**:

-Let's say you would like to add Betsy Crowe, who is a friend of yours, to your contact list.
+Let's say that you would like to add Betsy Crowe, who is a friend of yours, to your contact list.
 Here are the steps to follow:

 1. Type `contact add n/Betsy Crowe p/1234567 e/betsycrowe@example.com a/Newgate Street t/friends` in the **Command Box** and press <kbd>Enter</kbd>.